pyx-industries/julee/docs/architecture/solutions/composition.rst

 Summary
 -------

-**Compositions are the building blocks of Julee solutions.**

-- Combine use cases with services and repositories
-- Injected dependencies make them testable and flexible
-- Can be executed directly (simple) or as pipelines (reliable)
-- Wired together using dependency injection

-**Key principle:** The composition doesn't know how it will be executed.
-The application (API, CLI, Worker) decides whether to run it directly or dispatch it as a pipeline.
+Compositions combine use cases with services and repositories.
+The composition doesn't know how it will be executed—applications decide whether to run directly (simple) or dispatch as a :doc:`pipeline <pipelines>` (reliable, auditable).

-For reliable, auditable execution, see :doc:`pipelines`.

-For dependency injection patterns, see :doc:`/architecture/clean_architecture/protocols`.

-For application types, see :doc:`/architecture/applications/index`.